psi4/psi4/doc/sphinxman/source/scf.rst

 in question.
 In general, such combinations of algorithms display lower scaling then their combined counterparts, and thus perform better with larger systems.
-Such combinations of algorithms can be utilized by setting the |globals__scf_type| keyword to "J_alg+K_alg", where J_alg is the name of the separate Coulomb construction to use, and K_alg is the name of the separate Exchange construction algorithm to use.
+Such combinations of algorithms can be utilized by setting the |globals__scf_type| keyword to ``J_alg+K_alg``, where *J_alg* is the name of the separate Coulomb construction algoritm to use, and *K_alg* is the name of the separate Exchange construction algorithm to use.
-More information about the machinery of separate Coulomb and Exchange matrix construction algorithms in Psi4 can be found in :ref:`sec:compositejk`
+More information about the machinery of separate Coulomb and Exchange matrix construction algorithms in Psi4 can be found in the :ref:`sec:compositejk` section.

 Specialized algorithms available to construct the Coulomb term separately are as follows:

 DIRECTDFJ
-    An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:directdfj]_ The DIRECTDFJ algorithm combines the benefits of integral-direct SCF approaches with that of density-fitting.
-Specifically, DFJ utilizes no I/O and displays effective performance with large system size through a combination of effective parallelization and utilization of density-fitting to minimize integral computations.
-See the :ref:`sec:scfddfj` for more information.
+    An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:4285]_ The DIRECTDFJ algorithm combines the benefits of integral-direct SCF approaches with that of density-fitting.
+Specifically, DFJ utilizes no I/O and displays strong performance with large system size through a combination of effective parallelization and utilization of density-fitting to minimize ERI computational cost.
+See the :ref:`sec:scfddfj` section for more information.

 Specialized algorithms available to construct the Exchange term separately are as follows: